fastify/github-action-merge-dependabot/README.md

 ### `exclude`

-_Optional_ A comma separated value of packages that you don't want to auto-merge and would like to manually review to decide whether to upgrade or not.
+_Optional_ A comma or semicolon separated value of packages that you don't want to auto-merge and would like to manually review to decide whether to upgrade or not.

 ### `approve-only`